 By Angela M. Antonelli

 Americans are facing a retirement crisis.
 The three-legged stool for retirement – Social Security, employer provided retirement benefits and personal savings – has become unstable as fewer companies offer traditional pension plans for their employees and employees have not saved much on their own for retirement.
-Approximately 55 million Americans work for employers which do not offer a retirement savings plan.
 Read more.

 By Keith Ambachtsheer and Will Sandbrook

 Imagine workers with access to retirement savings programs that will help provide a secure retirement income at affordable contribution rates.
 Imagine those contributions managed at low-cost with a long-term, wealth creation focus that will help those workers manage their savings to last their lifetime.
-If we could achieve that vision, we would provide for a more sustainable retirement system supplementing Social Security for millions of Americans.
 Read more.

 By Andrea Feirstein

 Each day for the next 19 years 10,000 baby boomers will retire.
 According to the Census Bureau, the population age 65 and over in 2030 is projected to be more than 74 million, representing more than 20 percent of the total population.
-One of the greatest financial challenges facing our nation today is that more than half of households age 55 and older lack retirement savings in either a defined contribution savings plan or an Individual Retirement Account (IRA), and Social Security provides most of the retirement income for about half of households age 65 and older.
 Read more.

 By James R. Racheff, MS, MBA

 More than 40 percent of employers – most of them small businesses – do not sponsor a workplace retirement savings plan for the employees.
 In Maryland, we have 1,000,000 employees who lack access to employer provider retirement plans.
 Many states, including Maryland, have launched initiatives to help private sector workers, especially those employed by small businesses, save for retirement.
-As a Maryland small business owner, I am supportive of these innovative retirement savings initiatives.
 Read more.